Dance Publications

 Tonkin, Maggie.
 2017.
 Fifty: Half a Century of Australian Dance TheatreWakefield Press.

 Trezise, Bryoni & Erin Branningan.
 2014.
-Gideon Obarzanek: Glow, Bodies of Thought: Twelve Australian Choreographers.
-Eds.
-Erin Brannigan, Virginia Baxter, Kent Town SA: Wakefield Press.
-62-75
+Gideon Obarzanek: Glow, Bodies of Thought: Twelve Australian Choreographers, Erin Brannigan & Virginia Baxter (eds), Wakefield Press, 62-75

 Van Hout, Vicki.
 2024.
-Horizon: Bangarra's Unapologetic Proclaimation of Identity, Australian Book Review (28 June).
+Horizon: Bangarra's Unapologetic Proclamation of Identity, Australian Book Review (28 June).

 Van Hout, Vicki.
 2024.
 Talking, Dancing, Hearing, Seeing, Writing, Reading: Notes on Plenty Serious TALK TALK., Writing Choreography, edited by Leena Rouhiainen, Kirsi Heimonen, Rebecca Hilton, Chrysa Parkinson.
 Routledge.